Course Descriptions

 Public Land Law - LAWS 6002

-Deals with the legal status and management of resources on federal lands, including national forests, parks, and BLM lands.
-Explores federal law, policy, and agency practice affecting the use of mineral, timber, range, water, wildlife, and wilderness resources on public lands.
-Prereq.
-LAWS 6112.
+Deals with the legal status and management of resources on federal lands, including national forests, parks and BLM lands.
+Explores federal law, policy, and agency practice affecting the use of mineral, timber, range, water, wildlife and wilderness resources on public lands.
+3 credits, letter graded.

 Real Estate Planning - LAWS 7024

 Considers various contemporary legal problems involved in the ownership, use, development, and operation of real estate, with particular emphasis on the federal income tax aspects of these issues.
 Topics may include sales, leases, and loans; choice of entity; leveraged partnerships; tax credit financing, foreign and tax-exempt investors; and real estate investment trusts.
-Prerequisite: Income Taxation (LAWS 6007).
+Requires prereq or coreq of LAWS 6007.
+2-3 credits, letter graded.

 Real Estate Transactions - LAWS 6004